l3mpire/lemlist-developer/source/includes/_campaigns.md

 scannerLinkedin=true | activate the linkedin scanner for this import (needs Sales Engagement Plan) verifyEmail=true | debounce the email for this import (needs Sales Engagement Plan) linkedinScanBy | Id of the user that will scan the lead.
-User has to have linkedin connected to his lemlist account companyDomain | Domain of the company of the lead
+User has to have linkedin connected to his lemlist account

 ### Body Parameters